 What were the films and performances that you loved growing up?

 Well, I lived in the sticks in Wicklow growing up and we used to go to the video shop every now and then.
 My brother – who was the oldest and therefore able to rent films – would always get Arnold Schwarzenegger films.
 As a result, I’m a huge fan of Predator, Raw Deal, Red Heat, Terminator, Conan the Barbarian etc…. the list goes on!
-He also rented lots of Spielberg films, so I loved Indiana Jones and especially The Lost Ark.
+He also rented lots of Spielberg films, so I loved Indiana Jones and especially Raiders of the Lost Ark.
 Plus Harrison Ford as ‘Indiana’ is probably one of my favourite performances.

 As I got older and chose my own films, Jane Campion’s The Piano stands out for me.
 As a young kid, I didn’t really understand it but I was fascinated by it.
 It’s a great film to go to if you want to see how a filmmaker draws the landscape into the film as a leading character – which Jane also does with the soundtrack.
 The landscape (sometimes harsh, sometimes loving), the music and Holly Hunter’s performance still stand out strikingly in my mind.
 As a piece of cinema, I love it.
 There is something jagged there; The Piano did not have the smooth happy edges of the more male-orientated films mentioned above.

 Looking back, I realise now that I probably should not have been watching it.
 I was way too young and there was lots of sex scenes in it.
 How and ever, this film still stands in my mind and heart as a beauty, and one that I still go back to.

 One of my first outings to the cinema was a birthday outing to see Gremlins 2 with my Dad.
 I was enthralled when I thought the Gremlins had actually taken over the cinema.
 I screamed with laughter and wanted to go check out the projection booth to see if they were there.
 My Dad told me to stay put in my seat though…